10 tips for businesses during COVID-19

 If you're looking for ways to make up for lost income, here are 15 legitimate ways to make money from home in 2020 (that you can actually live on) from serial entrepreneur and SEO expert, Bill Widmer.

 Some of the ideas outlined in this blog post — like starting a blog, a YouTube channel, or an online course — could actually be great content marketing strategies for your business.
-When we say focus on content, this is what we are talking about.

 We're in this together